 What does presence mean in a relationship, and why does it matter so much?
-I will often hear a client (usually a woman, but not always) lament that their partner does not feel “present” in the relationship.
+I will sometimes hear a client lament that their partner does not feel “present” in the relationship.
 This feeling of lack, so acutely felt by one person, can be a complete mystery to their partner.
-I’ll have someone tell me in session (usually a man, but not always) “My partner says I’m not present in our relationship… I have no idea what they mean.”
+I’ll have someone tell me in session, “My partner says I’m not present in our relationship… I have no idea what they mean.”

 Here’s the short answer, then we’ll dig deeper into the question:

 When your partner complains that you are not present in your relationship they usually mean you are distracted – in your head, on your phone, checked out, too tired etc – but underneath it probably also means that you are unable to meet them emotionally.
 There might be good reasons for this.
 You might find their emotions confusing, overwhelming, or even boring.
 You might not be used to engaging with someone on an emotional level (many people are raised in non-emotional or overly-emotional households and do not learn emotional skills).
 You might even feel cut off from your own emotions.
 Or maybe you just don’t enjoy emotional closeness as much as your partner does, which is fair, and is probably a good thing to explicitly tell them.

 The primary definition of presence in the dictionary is pretty straightforward – “the state or fact of existing, occurring” – but not very helpful.
 Clearly you exist, but existing or occurring is not always enough to be felt as present.
 The kind of presence we talk about in relationship is about the particular quality of your presence… how you show up… how you are experienced by your partner.

 A second definition of presence sheds more light, “the bearing, carriage, or air of a person.”
 Here we begin to see how the mere fact of existing is necessarily coloured by particular qualities.
 But what are these qualities?
 What sort of bearing or carriage are we talking about?